Azure-Samples/Azure-MachineLearning-DataScience/Misc/SQLDW/machine-learning-data-science-process-sqldw-walkthrough.md

 # The Cortana Analytics Process in action: using SQL Data Warehouse

-In this tutorial, we will walk you through building and deploying a model using a publicly available dataset -- the [NYC Taxi Trips](http://www.andresmh.com/nyctaxitrips/) dataset.
+In this tutorial, we will walk you through building and deploying a machine learning model using a publicly available dataset -- the [NYC Taxi Trips](http://www.andresmh.com/nyctaxitrips/) dataset.
 The procedure follows the Cortana Analytics Process (CAP) workflow.

 ## <a name="dataset"></a>NYC Taxi Trips Dataset Description